 In-School Suspension: Typically lasting from one to three days, the student will remain in school during regular hours but will not attend classes or have the use of their iPad.
 The student will not be allowed to attend any school sponsored event, or participate in any co-curricular activities such as practices, rehearsals, or games while suspended.
 They will be fully responsible for contacting the teacher and getting the assignments that are missed the day(s) of the ISS.
 In order to receive full credit, all work must be turned in by 7:45 a.m. the day they return to regular classes.
 No extra time will be given for completion or to delay the taking of a test, quiz, etc., on the day of return.
-If the suspension is not directly related to a specific course, major assessments may be made up for full credit.
+If the suspension is directly related to a specific course, major assessments may be made up for full credit.
+However, the student may only earn 69% of the credit for the homework or classwork missed during the time of the suspension in that course.

-Out of School Suspension: Typically lasting from one to five days, the student may not return to school until a mutual agreement has been made between the Assistant Principal of Student Life, the student, and parents.
-The student will not be allowed to attend any school sponsored event or participate in any co-curricular activities such as practices, rehearsals, or games while suspended.
+Out of School Suspension: Typically lasting from one to five days, the student may not return to school until a mutual agreement has been made between the Dean of Student Services, the student, and parents.
+The student will not be allowed to attend any school sponsored event, or participate in any co-curricular activities such as practices, rehearsals, or games while suspended.
 They will be fully responsible for contacting the teacher and getting the assignments that are missed the day(s) of the OSS.
 In order to receive full credit, all work must be turned in by 7:45 the day they return to regular classes.
 No extra time will be given for completion or to delay the taking of a test, quiz, etc. on the day of return.
 Major assessments may be made up for full credit.
+However, the student may only earn 69% of the credit for the homework or classwork missed during the time of the suspension in all courses.